Derwent Whittlesey’s Classification Of World Agricultural Regions

 • Asia: The steppes of Central Asia and the grasslands of Mongolia are major cattle and sheep ranching regions.

-Commercial grain and livestock farming: This type of agriculture is practised in the temperate regions of North America, Europe, and Australia.
-It is a type of agriculture in which crops and livestock are raised for sale in the market.
-This type of farming is typically practised on a large scale, and it uses modern farming methods and technologies to produce high yields.
+Farmers in the temperate regions of North America, Europe, and Australia practice this type of agriculture.
+They raise crops and livestock for market sale.
+This farming approach, typically conducted on a large scale, incorporates modern methods and technologies to achieve high yields.

 Some features of this type of farming are